Pad Thai Sauce

 overhead shot of spoon in jar of pad thai sauce

 All of these simple ingredients are easy to keep stocked in your kitchen so you can whip up this quick sauce any time!
+A full list of ingredients with measurements for this recipe is available in the printable recipe card below.

 • Fish Sauce – This condiment is a staple in Asian cuisine and packs a punch of umami flavor.